Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Convergence Guarantees under EGOP Reparameterization

-In this section, we show that for objectives with strong EGOP spectral decay, reparameterization by the EGOP eigenbasis can improve convergence guarantees for adaptive methods.
-We consider convergence guarantees for Adagrad, and relate the improvement obtained through reparameterization by the EGOP eigenbasis to the \textit{stable rank}\footnote{We call this quantity the stable rank because of the connection to the stable rank considered in numerical linear algebra; the ratio in (\ref{eq:def-stable-rank}) is related to $\norm{G}_*/\opnorm{G}$, where $G$ denotes the empirical gradient bundle matrix $[\nabla f(\theta_1),\dots,\nabla f(\theta_M)]\in \R^{d\times M}$ and $\norm{\cdot}_*$ denotes the nuclear norm.
+Our results relate the improvement obtained through EGOP reparameterization to the \textit{stable rank}\footnote{We refer to this quantity the stable rank because of the connection to the stable rank considered in numerical linear algebra; the ratio in (\ref{eq:def-stable-rank}) is related to $\norm{G}_*/\opnorm{G}$, where $G$ denotes the empirical gradient bundle matrix $[\nabla f(\theta_1),\dots,\nabla f(\theta_M)]\in \R^{d\times M}$ and $\norm{\cdot}_*$ denotes the nuclear norm.
 This ratio is often referred to in literature as the \textit{stable} or \textit{effective rank} of $G$ \cite{chou2024gradient,rudelson2007sampling}.} of $f$:

-Functions with strong EGOP spectral decay will have constant stable rank (tending towards $1$ as spectral decay increases), while functions without EGOP spectral decay will have a stable rank that scales with $d$.
+Functions with strong EGOP spectral decay will have $\sr(f)\ll d$, with $\sr(f)$ tending towards $1$ as spectral decay increases.